LearnOnDemandSystems/docs/tms/targets/instructor-find.md

 > [!Alert] Please be aware that not all functionality covered in the linked articles may be available to you.

 There are several options possible when searching for instructors on the Find Instructors page.
-The following articles will help you will help with the search and related information:
+The following articles will help you with the search and related information:

 - [How can I find instructors that can teach a specific course?](../tms-administrators/users/instructor-management/find-instructors-that-teach-specific-course.md)
 - [How can I reuse search settings or create default settings on search pages?](../tms-administrators/tms-fundamentals/reuse-search-settings-or-create-default-settings-on-search-pages.md)